sbcshop/L76_GPS_Breakout_Software/README.md

 - Once you are done with connection, now you can try gps examples available on Trekko Github => [Demo_GPS.py](https://github.com/sbcshop/Trekko_Software/blob/main/examples/Demo_GPS.py)
 - Make sure to save library file [trekkoGPS.py](https://github.com/sbcshop/Trekko_Software/blob/main/examples/trekkoGPS.py) to your Pico/Pico W
-- Everything all set then you can run script through IDE or save as main.py to your pico
+- Everything all set then you can run script through IDE or save as main.py to your pico.
+To understand working with Thonny IDE for Pico, checkout Trekko [Github Here](https://github.com/sbcshop/Trekko_Software#2-running-first-program)

 #### Interfacing Breakout with Raspberry Pi